Concurrency Testing in the Linux Kernel via eBPF: Evaluation

 \subsubsection{Results: Bug-Reproduction}

-In addition to bug-finding, we further assess the effectiveness of the proposed CCT scheduler in thread interleaving exploration.
-To do so, we feed the \tool scheduler with syscall sequences which have been reported as triggering the corresponding concurrency bugs.
-We then record the number of execution attempts required by the scheduler before the kernel crash is triggered.
-In comparison, we use the native OS scheduler adopted by Syzkaller and SegFuzz as the baseline.
-Bugs without an available syscall program is omitted in the experiment.
-We present the Kaplan-Meier~\cite{kaplan1958nonparametric} survival curves for each scheduler in \autoref{fig:scheds-to-bug}.
+In addition to the bug-finding setting, we further evaluate the effectiveness of \tool scheduler in exploring the thread interleaving space.
+Specifically, we feed the scheduler of \tool with the PoC syscall programs belonging to the benchmark, which are able to trigger the corresponding concurrency bugs.
+For each bug, we record the number of execution attempts required to induce a kernel crash.
+The native OS scheduler, utilized by existing fuzzers such as Syzkaller, serves as the baseline for this comparison.
+Bugs without an available syscall program are omitted in this experiment.
+We utilize Kaplan-Meier survival curves~\cite{kaplan1958nonparametric} to visualize the reproduction efficiency for each scheduler in \autoref{fig:scheds-to-bug}.
 These plots show the probability that a bug has \emph{not been found yet} (y-axis) after a certain number of schedules have been explored (x-axis).
-As a result, curves which are lower and reach zero faster indicate superior bug reproduction ability.
+Curves that exhibit a steeper decline and reach zero more rapidly indicate superior bug-triggering capabilities.